Thor0002/Scheme/README.md

 # Scheme
 Programs in the language Scheme
-Laboratory work on algorithmic analysis
+Laboratory work on Algorithmic analysis